 [H1] Not in Widespread Use

-This chapter focuses on interpretation of regression coefficients, when interaction terms are present.
+This chapter focuses on the interpretation of regression coefficients, when interaction terms are present.
 Interaction terms are rarely used in regression or other statistical analysis, even though most analysts are encouraged to examine interaction terms.
 It is not clear why analysts do not use interaction terms in their models.
-Perhaps analysts avoid using them because of concerns with interpretation of the findings.
-Some analysts use pair-wise interactions and ignore higher order interactions.
-It is possible that higher-order interaction terms are not used because it is impractical to do so: Combination of variables grow exponentially and radically increase the need for data.
+Perhaps it is because of concerns with interpretation of the findings.
+Some analysts use pair-wise interactions and ignore higher-order interactions.
+It is possible that higher-order interaction terms are not used because it is impractical to do so.
+The combination of variables grows exponentially and radically increases the need for data.
 Managers and analysts working for healthcare organizations may have concluded that interactions do not matter in practical situations.

 This is a fallacy.
 In every hospital discharge, up to 15 diagnostic codes describe the diagnoses that were addressed in the hospital.
 Many of these diagnostic codes interact with each other.
 For example, diabetes, kidney, and renal disease often interact with each other.
 Ignoring these interactions would radically reduce accuracy.
 Nevertheless, the practice continues with some disregard for accuracy.
 This chapter was included in the book to help change the practice of statistical modeling for the better, so that every analyst routinely examines interactions, even in high-dimensional data.